Kegels and SensualityAug 23, 2021

-My name is Kim Vopni and I am known as the Vagina Coach.
+My name is Kim Vopni, and I am known as the Vagina Coach.
 Kegels are a huge part of what I preach.
-My most recent book Your Pelvic Floor launched in March which covers A LOT about kegels and pelvic floor exercise.
+My most recent book, Your Pelvic Floor, launched in March and covers A LOT about kegels and pelvic floor exercises.

 In short, a Kegel is a contraction of the pelvic floor muscles but also a gentle lift followed by a relaxation or release of the lift and contraction.

 Kegels increase blood flow and circulation, which 'in the moment' can heighten arousal and sensation.
 I often recommend practicing kegels while enjoying some self-love too!

 Kegels build strength and endurance in the pelvic floor muscles, which can improve sensation and may strengthen orgasm as well.